jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/gcc/11/O1/divergences/t0001-init/default/divergences.md

     CF: treat_path at dir.c:2288:41
     CT: fspathcmp at dir.c:77:1
     CF: fspathcmp at dir.c:78:23
-    CT: Jump to external code
+    CT: Jump to external code for _strcasecmp
-    CF: Jump to external code
+    CF: Jump to external code for _strcasecmp
     CT: External code
+    RF: Jump to external code for _strcasecmp
+    RF: fspathcmp at dir.c:79:1
+    [...213 more events...]
+  Occurrences: 1

+Uncategorised
+  Events:
+    RF: memory_limit_check at wrapper.c:35:1
+  Occurrences: 6

+Uncategorised
+  Events:
+    RF: memory_limit_check at wrapper.c:35:1
+    CF: xrealloc at wrapper.c:136:8
+    CT: Jump to external code for _realloc
+    CF: Jump to external code for _realloc
+  Occurrences: 1

+Uncategorised
+  Events:
+    RF: readdir_skip_dot_and_dotdot at dir.c:65:1
+    RF: read_cached_dir at dir.c:2478:1
+    CF: read_directory_recursive at dir.c:2572:11
+    CT: treat_path at dir.c:2282:1
+    CF: treat_path at dir.c:2288:6
+    CT: is_dot_or_dotdot at dir.h:457:25
+    RF: is_dot_or_dotdot at dir.h:460:1
+    CF: treat_path at dir.c:2288:41
+    CT: fspathcmp at dir.c:77:1
+    CF: fspathcmp at dir.c:78:23
+    CT: Jump to external code for _strcasecmp
+    CF: Jump to external code for _strcasecmp
+    CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _strcasecmp
     RF: fspathcmp at dir.c:79:1
     CF: treat_path at dir.c:2290:2
     CT: strbuf_setlen at strbuf.h:161:1